SidVedi/Hack2024/canshare.md

 - **Difficulty** selector
 - **Config endpoint**: `GET /games-new-config` (same as Strategy page), replacing the trainer-specific `GET /trainer/trainer-games-config`

-### 3. Custom Mode (V2 + Strategy Page UX)
+### 3. Custom Mode (V3 UI + Strategy Page APIs)

-When the user selects "Custom", embed the Strategy page's action navigation directly in the trainer landing:

-- **Action tree navigation** (`PlayerActionsMenu`) — the same component used on the Strategy page.
-Users click through the action sequence just as they would when browsing strategies.
+When the user selects "Custom", the V3 Custom Spot Builder UI is shown — the horizontal, GTO Wizard-style action sequence with position cards, board card selectors, and progressive disclosure of actions per street.

+**What stays (V3 UI/UX):**

+- The horizontal action sequence layout (PositionCard + BoardCard components)
+- Progressive disclosure: preflop actions appear first, postflop streets reveal as the sequence progresses
+- Board card selection inline with the action sequence
+- Hand-over detection and winner display
+- Database-aware constraints (preflop-only, full tree, precision)
+- Reset button and loading/error states

+**What is stabilized (API alignment with Strategy page):**

+The Custom Spot Builder already calls `/get-player-next-actions` — the same endpoint the Strategy page uses.
+The stabilization work ensures this integration is robust:

+- **Config endpoint**: Switch from `GET /trainer/trainer-games-config` to `GET /games-new-config` (same as Strategy page) so the game config dropdowns draw from the same data source
-- **Board card selector** (`SelectBoardCardsModal`) — same popup used on the Strategy page for selecting flop/turn/river cards.
+- **Board card modal**: Reuse the Strategy page's `SelectBoardCardsModal` so board card selection behavior is identical
-- **Game config dropdowns** — same shared selectors as Preflop mode.
+- **Config cascade**: Align with the Strategy page's `useGameConfig` cascade logic to ensure available options (sites, BBs, stacks, etc.) are consistent
+- **Query parameter construction**: Ensure the `CustomSpotBuilder` constructs its `/get-player-next-actions` queries identically to the Strategy page — same parameter names, same defaults, same research type mapping
+- **Fix known edge cases**: Resolve the unhappy paths in the current Custom Spot Builder (auto-correction loops, state synchronization issues between advanced settings and the action builder)

 **Two ways to enter Custom mode:**

-1. **On the trainer landing page** — User configures game settings, builds the action sequence, selects board cards, and starts training.
+1. **On the trainer landing page** — User configures game settings, builds the action sequence using the horizontal builder, selects board cards, and starts training.
 Self-contained experience.
 2. **From the Strategy page** — User clicks "Train" on the Strategy page.
-The current config (actions, board cards, game settings) transfers to the trainer via a deep link.
+The current config (actions, board cards, game settings) transfers to the trainer via a deep link, pre-populating the Custom Spot Builder.
 No re-configuration needed.

 ### 4. Backend: No Changes Required